BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 * Collect bus activity traces to let people diagnose bus behavior
 * Be small enough to be ignored in the resource accounting of an SoC

-## Design

-Internally, the design uses a dual-port RAM (one quantum in 7-series is 4K x 8) to hold:

-* an instruction sequence, including data for I2C write commands
-* results of I2C read commands
-* output trace from an embedded logic analyzer

-See below for more discussion of the sequence (program) that is held in that first section of memory.

-A simplified block diagram is in blocks.eps.
-It is annotated, to possibly be useful as a top-level introduction to the code.
-To edit that file, use xcircuit.
-If you'd rather look at it as a PDF, "make blocks.pdf".

-Current synthesis result in Spartan-6 using ISE 14.7:
-  203 LUT/FF pairs and 2 x 16K BRAM, 200 MHz

 ## Usage

 The expected interface to the rest of your chip design is i2c_chunk.